couchbase/cbft/DESIGN.md

 * cbft will store its configuration metadata into ns-server's metakv system.

-* For rebalancing, ns-server will perform its existing rebalancing work, but as a last, additional step, ns-server will request cbft to perform rebalancing of cbft's index partitions.
+* For rebalancing, ns-server will finish all its existing rebalancing work (VBucket and view/GSI rebalancing), and then request a new cbft subsystem called Master, Central Planner (MCP) to perform rebalancing of cbft's index partitions.

 -------------------------------------------------
 # Links